ChrisTimperley/se-artifact-sharing/README.md

 Below is a description of the contents of this repository:

+* `publication-analysis.yml`: contains the results of our publication analysis.
+  A description of the format of this file is given below.
 * `survey-questionnaire.pdf`: outlines the questionnaire that was given to participants and describes the branching logic that was used to target specific subpopulations (e.g., past AEC members).